krishramoju2/Fertilizer-Governance-Cloud/README.md

 Minimum number of data points allowed in a final node (leaf).
 Higher value → smoother and more stable predictions.

+10. **Pickle-Based Data Storage Module**
+This module uses Python’s pickle mechanism to store and load preprocessed datasets efficiently.
+Instead of reading data from CSV files every time the system runs, the dataset is serialized and saved as a .pkl file.
+This significantly reduces loading time and improves application performance.

 **Chatbot Sample Test Cases**